There are numerous pre-seed, seed and early-stage funds across Northeast Ohio and Ohio, and JumpStart has connections to them.

 - Wooster Opportunity Loan Fund provides payment-deferred, low-interest loans of as much as $35,000 to early stage, high growth companies located in or willing to relocate to Wayne County.

-Visit the JumpStart Entrepreneurial Network to learn about these and other resources or to apply to any of these resources.
+Visit the JumpStart Entrepreneurial Network to learn about these and other resources.